zanderfilet/CheXpert-DenseNet-121/README.md

 # CheXpert-DenseNet-121
-CheXpert DenseNet-121 Implementation with U-MultiClass+LSR uncertainty label approach and initial removal of negative parent labels to improve dependencies.
+CheXpert DenseNet-121 Implementation with U-Distribution+LSR uncertainty label approach and initial removal of negative parent labels to improve dependencies in comparison to baseline method.